 *Or as specified on your schedule

 When you're looking to get the most suitable travel insurance to Bali, one of the first things to consider is how long your trip will be.
 If your plan is to simply spend a couple weeks of sun-drenched bliss by the Indian ocean, then a single trip travel insurance policy could provide the cover you need.

 What activities have I planned?

 Consider too, the types of activities you have planned for your trip to Bali.
 Will you be cutting up the surf in Kuta or riding a pipeline in Padang Padang?
 Then be sure to check your travel insurance includes water sports cover or cover for surfing.

 Bali offers many opportunities for adventure sports, such as wake-boarding and fly-boarding in Benoa, rafting in Telaga Waja and paragliding in Timbis.
 If you've planned any of these activities or ones like these, you'll naturally want to choose a travel insurance policy that covers for these sports.
-In many cases, such activities will be classed as extreme sports and require additional premiums.
+In many cases, such activities will be classed as higher risk, or 'extreme' sports and require additional premiums.

 Diving in Bali

 A popular destination amongst divers, with dive sites at Padang Bay and Pulau Menjangan, Bali attracts divers from all over the world.
 If you plan to do some diving during your stay, you'll want to find a policy that covers for this activity.
 Holiday Extras offer diving cover at no extra cost as part of a standard travel insurance policy.
 This complimentary cover is only valid however, when diving up to 30m and with an instructor, so if you wish to dive deeper, you will need to take out additional cover by selecting one of our 3 activity packs when getting a quote.
 For more information, check out the scuba diving travel insurance page.

 Tips for Holidaying in Bali